 North of the 2nd baseball diamond was a large, free, gravel parking lot on the east side of the North Shore Canal.

-It was during a Little League telecast in the 1950s that the centerfield camera, now a staple of all baseball telecasts, was first used.
-According to Brickhouse, "One of our cameramen, Chuck Seatsema, told me that the center-field scoreboard was only a couple hundred feet away.
-He had a feeling that if he put a camera out there, we'd get a nice shot of the little catcher giving signs and the little batter's face over the pitcher's shoulder."
+During a Little League telecast in the 1950s, the centerfield camera, now a staple of all baseball telecasts, was first used.
+According to Brickhouse, "One of our cameramen, Chuck Seatsema, told me that the centerfield scoreboard was only a couple hundred feet away.
+He felt that if he put a camera out there, we'd get a nice shot of the little catcher giving signs and the little batter's face over the pitcher's shoulder."

 An area landmark was the giant baseball with the name Thillens on a large pole in the front of the ballpark.
-Originally, the ball spun on the pole.
-The Thillens baseball sign began life as a globe that was spinning on top of the "Boys' World" clothing store at 2516 West Devon Avenue, at Maplewood, which used to be the Cine Theatre from 1937 to 1953.
+Initially, the ball spun on the pole.
+The Thillens baseball sign began as a globe spinning on top of the "Boys' World" clothing store at 2516 West Devon Avenue, at Maplewood, which used to be the Cine Theatre from 1937 to 1953.
 Mel Thillens bought the globe when Boys' World closed in the 1950s, and Mel had a parade moving the globe west on Devon Avenue to Kedzie Avenue.

 The Thillens family took great pride in the spit-and-polish glamour associated with Thillens Stadium.
-The landscaping.
-The cleaning.
-The painting.
-It all contributed to the sense that you were in something of a shrine.
-They spent $100,000 a season for expenses and over $100,000 for maintenance a year to keep the place up.
+The landscaping, cleaning and painting all contributed to the sense that you were in a shrine, spending $100,000 a season for expenses and over $100,000 yearly maintenance to keep the place up.

 The centerfield scoreboard contained a 6-by-8-foot picture of the Thillens armored truck.
 Starting in 1974, if any player hit the truck on the sign, they would win a $5,000 savings bond.
 Only three talented little leaguers hit the armored truck at the top of the scoreboard, hitting a baseball 300 feet.